KrzysztofSobol/KrzysztofSobol/README.md

 ## Hello there 👋

-I'm known as Kex, am a 19 years old coding enjoyer.
+I'm known as Kex, am a 19 years old programmer.

 ✨ _cpp_ and _java_ ✨ are my favorite languages, but I also have experience in C (STM32), C# (WPF) and python